KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/when_light_meets_water.md

 Water is the sacred witness of light.
 A living memory field.
 A carrier of vibration, capable of receiving, storing, and translating information from the cosmos into matter.
 It is not merely the backdrop of life.
 It is life’s first translator.

-When light shines on water, something ancient awakens.
+When light touches water, something ancient awakens.
+It sets electrons in motion.
+And water answers.
+When structured, coherent water touches the cells of a human being, it transforms dissonance into harmony.

 ## Sunlight — the original code